An ad-free and cookie-free website.

 Our trained humans found another term in the category academic works you may find helpful.

-Subscribe so when we post a video on APT you are notified.
+Subscribe to both YouTube and the email list so when we post a video on APT you are notified.